gh9869827/fifo-tool-airlock-model-env/README.md

 - Ensure the dataset is accessible via `datasets.load_dataset()`.

-  If the container is fully offline (as per this project's isolation steps), you can use `docker cp` to copy a pre-fetched Hugging Face cache directory from a machine with internet access.
+  If the container is offline (as per this project's isolation steps), you can use `docker cp` to copy a pre-fetched Hugging Face cache directory from a machine with internet access.
 This allows datasets to load without requiring network access inside the container.

 - The fine-tuning script uses `trust_remote_code=True`, but this occurs **only within the airlocked container**.
 - Fine-tuned checkpoints are saved to the provided `--output_dir` inside the container.
 They can be referenced in `model_config.json` directly to be served via the model server.